 - Prepares for diverse careers

-Bachelor's - Bachelor of Arts in Geography
+Bachelor's - Bachelor of Arts in Geography (Environmental Geography and Sustainability)

 Focusing on Environmental Geography and Sustainability, this Bachelor of Arts in Geography at the University of Massachusetts-Amherst addresses critical issues like climate change and societal impacts through hands-on fieldwork and research.
 Students gain expertise in geographical theories, analytical techniques, and sustainability practices, preparing for roles in environmental management and advocacy.
 The campus-based program requires a high school diploma for admission, with ACT or SAT scores typically needed.
 Costs vary by residency, and the curriculum emphasizes practical skills for tackling global environmental challenges in a collaborative setting.